DavidM-Dev/davidmcnamee/README.md

 ---

 I'm a Computer Science and Business student at the University of Waterloo, a software engineer, and a growing hackathon fanatic.
-Currently looking for **Fall 2022** internships.
+Currently looking for entry-level SWE jobs starting **May 2023**.

 - 🇨🇦 &nbsp; I live in Toronto, Canada